-Projection-based supervised methods exist in the literature, such as those in [2, 3] use Fisher's linear discriminant analysis (LDA) to derive the projection subspace base vectors.
+Projection-based supervised methods exist in the literature, such as those in Refs.
+[2,3] use Fisher's LDA to derive the projection subspace base vectors.
 However, LDA only makes use of the covariance of the inputs, it is only optimal for discriminating object classes having unimodal Gaussian density with well-separated means.
 Because most real world problems are not unimodal Gaussian nor well-separated, the discriminative power of LDA subspaces may also be limited.

-In deriving a linear subspace in which, not only can the inputs be represented in low dimensions, but also the projections of the inputs in the subspace are well separated, it may be beneficial to exploit higher than second order statistical information.
-One way to exploit higher order statistics is to use information theory [8], e.g., use mutual information between the inputs and object class labels.
+In deriving a subspace in which, not only can the inputs be represented in low dimensions, but also the projections of the inputs in the subspace are well separated, it may be beneficial to exploit higher than second order statistical information.
+One way to exploit higher order statistics is to introduce kernel-based methods; kernel PCA [9] and other kernel based subspace methods, e.g. Refs.
+[10,11] have been proposed in recent years.
+Another way to exploit higher order statistics is to use information theory [12], e.g., use mutual information between the inputs and object class labels.
 Theoretically, information theoretic methods may have a number of advantages.
 For example, mutual information measures general statistical dependence between variables rather than their linear correlations.
 The mutual information is also invariant to monotonic transformations performed on the variables.

 Mutual information has been successfully employed in deriving supervised but part-based representations for object classification [7], which has been demonstrated to be advantageous over non-supervised object representations.
-In this paper, we present a method that employs the maximal mutual information criterion to develop a supervised and projectionbased method for object representation for classification purposes.
+In this paper, we present a method that employs the maximal mutual information criterion to develop a supervised and projection-based method for object representation for classification purposes.

 The organization of the paper is as follows.
 Section 2 gives a brief background overview on the Shannon information theory and Fano's inequality on the relationship between mutual information and a lower bound of misclassification error that motivates the use of mutual information for deriving projection-based object representation subspace methods.
 Section 3 describes a learning procedure for deriving a set of mutual information maximizing subspace base vectors.
 Section 4 presents experiments and results of applying the method to artificial data and real world problems.
 Section 5 concludes the paper.
+A preliminary version of this work has been published in Ref.
+[13].

-2. Information Theory Background
+2. Information theory background

-Let ensemble X be a random variable x with a set of possible outcomes, $A_X = \{a_1, a_2, \dots a_n\}$, having probabilities $\{P(x = a_i)\}$, and ensemble Y be a random variable y with a set of possible outcomes, $A_Y = \{b_1, b_2, \dots b_m\}$, having probabilities $\{P(y = b_j)\}$.
-Let p(x, y), $x \in A_X$, $y \in A_Y$ be the joint probability.
+Let ensemble X be a random variable x with a set of possible outcomes, $A_X = \{a_1, a_2, \ldots a_n\}$, having probabilities $\{P(x = a_i)\}$, and ensemble Y be a random variable y with a set of possible outcomes, $A_Y = \{b_1, b_2, \ldots b_m\}$, having probabilities $\{P(y = b_j)\}$.
+Let $p(x, y), x \in A_X$, $y \in A_Y$ be the joint probability.
 The mutual information between X and Y can be defined as (other forms of definition also exist)

-$$I(X;Y) = \sum{x \in A_x} \sum{y \in A_y} P(x,y) \log \left(\frac{P(x,y)}{P(x)P(y)} \right)$$ (1)
+$$I(X;Y) = \sum{x \in A_x} \sum{y \in A_y} P(x,y) \log \left(\frac{P(x,y)}{P(x)P(y)} \right). \tag{1}$$ versa.
+Another interpretation of the mutual information measure is that it measures the amount of information x conveys about y [12].

-The mutual information measures the average reduction in uncertainty of x as a result of learning the value of y, or vice versa.
-Another interpretation of the mutual information measure is that it measures the amount of information x conveys about y [8].
+The mutual information measures the average reduction in uncertainty of x as a result of learning the value of y, or vice